START Center Aims to Bring New Cancer Treatments, Trials to the Community

 Podcast

-In a conversation with CancerNetwork®, Geraldine O’Sullivan Coyne, MD, MRCPI, PhD, spoke about her new appointment as the principal investigator and director of Clinical Research at the Northwell Health unit of the Southern Texas Accelerated Research Therapeutics (START) Center for Cancer Research.
-Based on a strategic partnership formed between Northwell Health and START in May 2024, she will oversee early-phase clinical trial development at New York’s first START research site at the R.J.
+In a conversation with CancerNetwork®, Geraldine O’Sullivan Coyne, MD, PhD, MRCPI, spoke about her new appointment as the principal investigator and director of clinical research at the Northwell Health Unit of the Southern Texas Accelerated Research Therapeutics (START) Center for Cancer Research.
+With a strategic partnership formed between Northwell Health and START in May 2024, she will oversee early-phase clinical trial development at New York’s first START research site at the R.J.
 Zuckerberg Cancer Center in New Hyde Park.

 Coyne began by sharing her excitement to put all her efforts into making the unit a “good opportunity” to consider patients who reside in community settings for enrollment in new clinical trials.
 Although large academic centers may offer possibilities for enrolling in trials, Coyne highlighted how many patients may need to travel or leave their social networks behind as they undergo treatment, thus illustrating a need for expanded options in the community setting.